DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/10 Object File System.md

     // ...
     ];

-In the example below, the **FileManager** widget displays hierarchical data stored in an in-memory array that contains field with conventional names:
+In the example below, the **FileManager** widget displays hierarchical data stored in an in-memory array that contains field with conventional names.

 ---